kempniu/kodivc/README.md

     * capture levels set too low, too high (yes, overly high sensitivity is also a problem) or muted,
     * speaking too quietly.

-*   If after starting _xbmcvc_ you see a series of odd lines like:
+*   If after starting _xbmcvc_ you see a series of odd lines among the normal ones, like below:

         Initializing, please wait...
          256x13 256x13 256x13